-- 1. What are the writing skills required for the preparatory school students? - 2.
-What is the effect of the proposed program based on the constructivist approach, utilizing EFL authentic materials on writing skills among EFL first year prep students?
+- 1-What are the reading skills required for the preparatory school students? - 2- What is the effect of the proposed program based on the constructivist approach, and using EFL authentic materials on reading skills among EFL first year prep students?